michaelnisi/troubled/data/posts/2019/wwdc.md

 {
   "title": "Swift Fruits",
-  "description": "At the Apple Worldwide Developers Conference 2019 the fruit company presented its Swift harvest.", "template": "article.pug",
+  "description": "At the Apple Worldwide Developers Conference 2019 the fruit company presented its richest Swift harvest so far.", "template": "article.pug",
   "date": "2019-06-28",
   "path": "2019/06"
 }

 This year’s [Dub Dub](https://developer.apple.com/wwdc19/) keynote was quite a bombshell.
-While hot takes have been stewing for while now, three weeks later, I quickly want to highlight a few things.
+Now, three weeks later, after the hot takes cooled down a little, I want to highlight some things that came from Swift.
 En passant initiated by a research project that lead to [LLVM](https://llvm.org), after five years of community driven [evolution](https://apple.github.io/swift-evolution/), [Swift](https://swift.org) is real now.

+Amazing, how some syntactic sugar and a type system on top of LLVM, as Chris Lattner jokingly put it on Sundell’s [show](https://www.swiftbysundell.com/podcast/50), has changed Apple’s platforms.

 #### Declarative user interface programming